Hart's Location, New Hampshire: Federal elections

 New Hampshire law allows towns with fewer than 100 residents to open the polls at midnight and close them as soon as all registered voters have cast their ballots.
 Hart's Location is one of the New Hampshire communities where the first votes are cast in the Democratic and Republican New Hampshire primaries, the first presidential primaries in the United States during each presidential election year.
-The Hart's Location midnight voting tradition, which began in 1948, actually predates the more widely known Dixville Notch practice; however, Dixville Notch generally receives greater publicity.
+The tradition of first-in-the-nation voting in Hart's Location dates back to 1948 when residents initially voted at 7 AM.
+In 1952, the town shifted to midnight to facilitate greater access to the polls for railroad workers.

+In 1964, Hart's Location discontinued the practice of midnight voting.
+In 1996 the tradition was revived, thanks to new owners of a local inn who aimed to garner more media attention for the small town.
+In 2024, it was announced that the town would once again abandon the practice.
+Local officials cited reasons such as the increasing length of ballots, the time required for vote tallying, and new stringent voting requirements that complicate the process.

 Election results

 Boldfaced names indicate the ultimate nationwide winner of each contest: